 How do moving companies estimate your office moving costs?

 There isn’t a formula to generate the average office moving cost per square foot.
 This is because each industry has its own needs, and each company is unique.
-In order to create a custom estimate, professional moving companies will look at a number of aspects in the process of generating an estimate for your commercial move.
+In order to create a custom estimate, professional moving companies will look at a number of aspects to generate an estimate for your commercial move.

-One final facet of your commercial relocation that your moving company will ask about is the configuration of your old and new facilities.
+Finally, one last aspect of your commercial relocation that your moving company will ask about is the configuration.
+How are your old and new facilities laid out?
 How many flights of stairs do you have?
 What are the dimensions of your elevators?
 If you have large items that need to be carried into or out of your office area, be sure to measure your hallways and doorways to make sure they’ll fit.
-Equipping yourself with this information will help your move day go smoothly!
+As long as you’re equipped with this information, you’re setting yourself up for a smooth move!

 How do you hire the right moving company to move your business?

-The best way to start your search for the best moving service is to ask your family, friends, and colleagues for their recommendations.
+One of the best way to start your search for the best moving service is personal reviews.
+Ask your family, friends, and colleagues for their recommendations.
 You can usually trust a personal referral.
 And some moving companies will even offer promotional codes for referrals that’ll save you some money!
 After that, check out the moving company’s online reviews.
 If people are willing to give them a positive review, they’re probably a very solid company!

 The final step in selecting your moving company will be to speak with them.
 Make sure they’re friendly and helpful.
 They should ask a lot of questions about your office to ensure that they can provide you with an accurate estimate.
 And don’t be afraid to ask them a lot of questions!
 If their Customer Service Team isn’t willing to spend time earning your business, chances are you’ll have a lackluster team on your move day.